eduardosm/svn2git/book/src/documentation/cli.md

 * `-P <FILE>` or `--conv-params <FILE>` (required)

-  Path to a file in YAML format used to configure the conversion.
+  Path to a file in TOML format used to configure the conversion.
 See the [Conversion Parameters](./conv-params.md) section.

 * `--obj-cache-size <SIZE>` (default: `384`)